SteveDoyle2/pyNastran/README.md

 Marcin Gąsiorek participated in the latest pyNastran under the European Space Agency's (ESA) "Summer of Code In Space" [SOCIS](http://sophia.estec.esa.int/socis2012/?q=node/13) program.
 The program provides a stipend to students to work on open-source projects.
 He did a great job of simplifying code and creating nicer documentation.

-Also, if anyone knows how to setup a project with readthedocs.org, we can get pyNastran documentation setup online.

 ## Additional Info
-Note the wiki refers to the most current released version (v0.6.1) unless noted.

 If anyone makes any specific requests I'll try to incorporate them.
 They need to be specific, such as read these cards from the BDF, read these results from this OP2, or write these results to an OP2.  <b>Any sample problems that you have (to test the software with) would be appreciated.
 I need small examples that are comprehensive that I can add as demo problems.</b>